raymon-ai/raymon/docs/gettingstarted/logging_tracing.rst

 Logging Data
 ------------
 Raymon allows you to log data artefacts to the backend too.
-The artefacts have a reference that must be unique within the trace and which allows you to fetch them from the backend whenever you want.
+The artefacts must have a reference (a name) that must be unique within the trace and which allows you to fetch the artefact from the backend whenever you want.
 By default, these artefacts are simply stored, although you can do extra processing on them with some configuration in the project manifest.
 (Explained in other tutorials.)

 All data that is logged to the Raymn platform is serialized to JSON, so all data must be serializable.
 Raymon offers data wrappers for popular data types that will take care of serializing your data in the `raymon.types` module.
 Of course, you can also define your own wrappers if you need them by implementing the :class:`raymon.types.RaymonDataType` interface.